RunestoneInteractive/RunestoneServer/source/SimplePythonData/Variables.rst

     print(n)
     print(pi)

-Now, as you step thru the statements, you can see the variables and the values they reference as those references are created.
+Now, as you step through the statements, you can see the variables and the values they reference as those references are created.